Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Existence of unique weak solutions for the linear R13 equations

 \subsection{Sup-condition}

-The existence of the right-inverse of the matrix divergence from \cref{lem:Invdiv0}, combined with results in the vectorial case, yields the following result: \begin{lemma}[Sup-condition of $\mathcal{B}$] There exists a constant $k_0 > 0$ such that for all $\boldsymbol{\mathcal{Q}}\in\mathrm{Q}$, it holds
+The existence of the right inverse of the matrix divergence from \cref{lem:Invdiv0}, combined with results in the vectorial case, yields the following result: \begin{lemma}[Sup-condition of $\mathcal{B}$] There exists a constant $k_0 > 0$ such that for all $\boldsymbol{\mathcal{Q}}\in\mathrm{Q}$, it holds

 \end{lemma}

 \begin{proof} For $\boldsymbol{\mathcal{V}}=(\boldsymbol{\psi},\boldsymbol{r},q)\in\mathrm{V}$ and $\boldsymbol{\mathcal{Q}}=(\boldsymbol{v},\kappa)\in\mathrm{Q}$, the bilinear form \(\mathcal{B}\) reads as